-So perhaps C-Span is less of a revolutionary idea than a "reversionary" idea, a reversion to the way it used to be.
-Still, when Brian Lamb and friends invented C-SPAN, their mission of making government more available to its citizens was actually radical for its time.
+So perhaps C-Span is less a revolutionary idea and more a call back to an earlier time.
+Still, when Brian Lamb and friends invented C-SPAN, their mission of making government more available to its citizens was considered a radical idea.

 1) Creating a more transparent democracy

-2) Allowing a forum for public views and opinion about the body politic.
+2) Allowing a forum for public views and opinions about the body politic

-The First amendment to the U.S. constitution established our right to free speech as law.
-It fosters open debate, better political decisions and, as Professor Lee Bollinger describes it, "social tolerance" that we all may be more accountable and civil to one another.
-But the first amendment was adopted in1791, long before the era of electronic communications.
-Fast-forward two hundred and twenty plus years and let’s ask ourselves the question again, "What is Freedom of Speech in the 21st century?"
+The First Amendment to the U.S. Constitution established our right to free speech as law.
+It fosters open debate, better political decisions, and, as Professor Lee Bollinger of Columbia Law School puts it, "social tolerance" that we all may be more accountable and civil to each other.
+However, the First Amendment was adopted in 1791.
+Fast-forward two hundred and many years and we again ask ourselves the question: "What is Freedom of Speech in the 21st century?"
 What does freedom look like in this electronic era?
-More importantly, will we, the people be at the effect of it, or at the wheel of it?
+More importantly: "Who can speak?"

 We Need a Revolution

-Who now can imagine cable TV without C-Span?
-Must be heresy to even think it, right?
-Well friend, that's the attitude we need in the P.E.G. world.
-We need a revolution, the like of which will create a sea-change of greater freedom of speech and more voices at the table.
-As we go through endless cycles of election, keep something in mind.
-Many in power profit when those without power have no voice.
-But society profits greatly when all have access to freedom of speech and equality.
-Again, what we need is a revolution, a P.E.G. revolution.
+Who can imagine cable TV without C-Span?
+It's heresy to even think it, right?
+Well, friend, that's the attitude we need in the P.E.G. world.
+We need a revolution to create a sea-change of greater awareness and freedom of speech with more voices at the table.
+As our country goes through election cycles, keep something in mind: Those in power profit when those without power have no voice.
+Conversely, all of society profits when all have access to unfiltered, real information, plus the ability to speak freely, regardless of our ethnicity, sexual orientation, or ability to pay.
+What we need now is a revolution, a P.E.G. revolution!

 So how can you help?
 For starters, you can take our survey.
 Are these words I speak merely empty platitudes or do the services a P.E.G. center provides matter?
 Tell us what you think: